Ex-DEA agent: Opioid crisis fueled by drug industry and Congress

 JOE RANNAZZISI: Addiction rate was still increasing.
 The amount of people seeking treatment was still increasing.
 It was all increasing.
 Still, the amount of prescriptions were increasing.
 And we started slowing down.

-As cases nearly ground to a halt at DEA, the drug industry began lobbying Congress for legislation that would destroy DEA's enforcement powers.
-That part of the story when we return.
+As cases nearly ground to a halt at DEA, the drug industry began lobbying congress for legislation that would destroy dea's enforcement powers.

 JOE RANNAZZISI: If I was gonna write a book about how to harm the United States with pharmaceuticals, the only thing I could think of that would immediately harm is to take the authority away from the investigative agency that is trying to enforce the Controlled Substances Act and the regulations implemented under the act.
 And that's what this bill did.